ajitagupta/book-library-crud-api/README.md

 The `@RestController` annotation is mainly used to mark the controller as a basic API endpoint used to access a service.
 This is what we call a REST API.

 ### Model
 Model is an essential part of **MVC (Model-View-Controller) pattern** which is widely used in Spring.
-A Model is a holder of the context data (obtained from the database) passed to a Controller to be displayed on a View.
+A Model is a holder of the context data (obtained from the database) or *domain logic* passed to a Controller to be displayed on a View.
 ### View
 All MVC frameworks for web applications provide a way to address views.
 Spring provides view resolvers, which enable you to render models in a browser without tying you to a specific view technology.
 All controllers in the Spring Web MVC framework return a `ModelAndView` instance.
 Views in Spring are addressed by a view name and are resolved by a view resolver.